 Tuition, Room, & Board

-The cost for the 2015 Architecture Discovery Program is $3,045.
-An additional $100-$200 should be budgeted to cover the cost of books, supplies, and equipment.
-You will be notified upon acceptance to the program, and a non-refundable deposit will be required to confirm your admission.
+Tuition for the Architecture Discovery Program is $3,183; an additional $100 should be budgeted to cover the cost of supplementary supplies.
+Many students bring extra spending money for purchases such as snacks, entertainment, souvenirs, etc. You will be notified upon acceptance to the program, and a non-refundable deposit will be required to confirm your admission.
 If a student withdraws from the program after classes begin, no portion of tuition will be refunded.

-6. $35 non-refundable application fee.
-You will be notified upon acceptance, and a deposit will be required to confirm your admission to the program.
+The application deadline for the 2016 Architecture Discovery Program has passed.
+Students will be notified upon acceptance, and a deposit will be required to confirm your admission to the program.

-Some scholarship assistance is available, ranging up to the full cost of attendance.
+Scholarship assistance is available, ranging up to the full cost of attendance.
 Scholarships will be awarded based on academic merit and financial need.
-If you are interested in applying for scholarship assistance, you will need to fill out this additional application form and mail it back to us with supporting materials at the following address: